Adityamalik123/Camelot-Website/README.md

 ### Dependencies

-To just install the dependencies run `pip install -r requirements.txt`
+To just install the dependencies run `pip install -r requirements.txt`This Website is still under completion